pawap90/acho-bot/README.md

 NOTION_DATABASEID=<your-notion-database-id>
 NOTION_VERSION=2021-08-16
 ```
-When running the project locally using `npm run dev` you should set the environment variables within a `.env` file in the root.
+When running the project locally using `npm run dev`, you should set the environment variables within a `.env` file in the root.